Flutter localization and internationalization i18n with examples

 }

-{company} is a placeholder for which we can provide the value within the source code.
-Inside the metadata, we can also explain what the expected type of this value is and show an example.
+Here, {company} is a placeholder for which we can provide a value in the source code.
+The metadata explains the expected type and gives an example.

 {